Home Remedies for Cat Vomiting

 Consider Switching to a Different Food

+The food that your cat is eating every day might be the reason that she is vomiting.
 Your kitty might have trouble digesting her food if you’re feeding her a poor quality diet, and that might lead to vomiting.
-Also, a food allergy might be to blame if you find that your cat vomits every now and then.
+Also, a food allergy might be to blame if you find that your cat vomits often.

 Consider switching to a higher quality species-appropriate food that may be easier for your pet to digest.
-And rotating protein sources so you aren’t feeding the same protein all the time might also be a smart strategy if you want to tackle a food allergy.
-But if you aren’t sure about what foods and treats would be best for your unique kitty, be sure to talk to your vet for guidance.
+And rotating protein sources so you aren’t feeding the same protein all the time might also be a smart strategy if you want to avoid or address a food allergy.
+But if you aren’t sure about which foods and treats would be best for your unique kitty, be sure to talk to your vet for guidance.